NDCLab/tfpca-tutorial/README.md

 |——`analysis_template`

 This folder contains all scripts, files, and data that the user will interact with to run the tutorial.
 Additionally, this folder is pre-populated with the outputs resulting from running the included scripts.
-As described below, the `analysis_template` folder contains subfolders for example PTB scripts (`ptb_scripts`), example scripts for converting data to the PTB format, as well as for exporting and plotting the data outside of PTB ('scripts'), and several subfolders for various outputs created by running the tutorial scripts ('data_cache', 'output_data', 'output_plots', 'extra_out_data).
+As described below, the `analysis_template` folder contains subfolders for example PTB scripts (`ptb_scripts`), example scripts for converting data to the PTB format, as well as for exporting and plotting the data outside of PTB ('scripts'), and several subfolders for various outputs created by running the tutorial scripts ('data_cache', 'output_data', 'output_plots', 'exported_data).
 This folder also contains the 'startup.m' script and the `erp_core_35_locs.ced` file.

 |——————`startup.m`